Contributed By Von Wobeser y Sierra, SC

 Parties can request the court to keep certain documents confidential, in which case they are not added to the record and access to them is controlled by a court clerk.

 Other representatives can appear before a court, but only as attorneys in fact.
-Foreign lawyers cannot conduct cases before Mexican courts as attorney of record.
+Foreign lawyers cannot conduct cases before Mexican courts as an attorney of record.

 Litigation funding by a third party is not regulated in Mexico.
 Since there is no restriction in the applicable laws, third-party funding is generally allowed.